Bhavish051/KnowledgeBase/SpringMVC.md

 @Configuration used to indicate that the class has more than one @Bean
 @PreDestroy and @PostDestroy used for beaninit and destroy methods
 @ComponentScan specify the base packages to check for components
+@Repository specifies that the class is responsible for CRUD operations

 (mvnw clean package) to build an executable JAR file (java -jar target/{JAR_FILE_NAME}) to execute the JAR file